 A student must pay in full or make payment arrangements for NNU Online tuition prior to the first day of class.
-Payment is non-refundable unless the student is prohibited from enrolling in the course due to class size, etc.

 High school students are not eligible for federal financial aid or NNU institutional aid.
 Outside scholarships may be applied toward NNU Online expenses.